jakobzhao/geog458/readme.md

 **Personnel:**

 - **Bo Zhao**, Instructor, zhaobo@uw.edu | Office Hour: Thursdays 2 to 4 PM by appointment.
-Make appointment [here](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUZvU2gxXzVlZnZpfGRlZmF1bHR8NzM4ODA5MzUyNjAxZDU2Y2ViNTZiMzk2ZmM0N2VmNzI).
+Make an appointment [here](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUZvU2gxXzVlZnZpfGRlZmF1bHR8NzM4ODA5MzUyNjAxZDU2Y2ViNTZiMzk2ZmM0N2VmNzI).

 - **Steven Bao**, Teaching Assistant, bxq98@uw.edu |  Office Hour: Wednesdays 2 to 3 PM at SMI 401.
 It is recommended to send me an email or canvas message briefly describing your question(s) before your visit, as this will help me provide better answers.
 If the listed time does not work for you, please also feel free to send me an email/canvas message to schedule for anothe time.